ELeeAstro/Exo-FMS_column_semigrey/README.md

 # Personal recommendations

 For non-scattering problems, we generally recommend that the AA_E method be used, as it is fast, efficient, very stable and also very accurate.
-For shortwave scattering (and non-scattering) problems we recommend the alpha-4SDA method as included (or using the two-stream DISORT or Toon89 with scattering), alpha-4SDA method is generally fast and accurate (enough).
+For shortwave scattering (and non-scattering) problems we recommend the alpha-4SDA method as included (or Toon89 with scattering), alpha-4SDA method is generally fast and accurate (enough).
-For longwave scattering problems we recommend the VIM method for general use, as a fast and efficient method.
+For longwave scattering problems we recommend the VIM or AA_E method for general use, as both are fast and efficient methods.
-If that fails we recommend the two-stream Toon or DISORT version, which are slower but may be more accurate in some circumstances.
+If that fails we recommend the two-stream Toon89 method, which are slower but may be more accurate in some circumstances.

 For general use I suggest looking at the VIM module, since it uses alpha-4SDA (shortwave) and alpha-4VIM (longwave), both decent and fast approximation methods that include scattering.
 If speed with approximate scattering is super super important then use AA_E and swap the SDA method for the adding method.